ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

 The first step in serialization is to generate message content.
 To do so, implementations MUST:

+    * ensure that objects are referenced with identifiers in the ``ga4gh.vr`` namespace.
     * replace nested identifiable objects (i.e., objects that have id properties) with their corresponding *digests*
     * order arrays of digests and ids by Unicode Character Set values
     * filter out id fields
     * filter out fields with null values

-The second step is to JSON serialize the message content subject to the following REQUIREMENTS:
+The second step is to JSON serialize the message content with the following REQUIRED constraints:

     * encode the serialization in UTF-8
     * exclude insignificant whitespace, as defined in `RFC8259§2